Samagra-Development/docs/docs/Functional Specs Samiksha.md

 - Ability to create and manage user profiles
 - Ability to update designation to form mapping (for designation based access to forms)
 - Ability to create visualizations of the visit submissions
-- Ability to view application performane statistics
+- Ability to view application performance statistics

 ### 2.6 Technical Architecture